-The Concurrent Enrollment Program at SCC is designed for high school students that want to take courses on the campus.
-It provides the high school student with an opportunity to take classes at SCC while still in attendance at their high school full-time.
+The Concurrent Enrollment Program at SCC is designed for high school students who want to take courses on the campus.
+It provides the high school student with an opportunity to take classes at SCC while still in attendance at their high school full time.

 The program is open to all high school students, as long as their high school is in agreement.